SiliconLabs/wifi_combo_applications/examples/featured/low_power_wlan/readme.md

 - Simplicity Studio v5 (Version 5.5 or higher)

-   1. Download the simplicity studio from [Simplicity studio](https://www.silabs.com/developers/simplicity-studio) .
+   1. Download the simplicity Studio from [Simplicity Studio](https://www.silabs.com/developers/simplicity-studio).

    2. Follow the [Simplicity Studio user guide](https://www.silabs.com/documents/public/application-notes/an1211-simplicity-studio-v4-installation-methods.pdf)  to install Simplicity Studio.

-   **Note:** It is recommended to connect the setup to the PC and choose Install Software by Connecting Devices, to install the toolchains required to run the project.
+   **Note:** It is recommended to connect the setup to the PC and choose ***Install Software by Connecting Devices***, to install the toolchains required to run the project.

 - Ensure the Gecko SDK is updated to the latest version (v4.1.0 or higher)